unc-kr/unc-kr.github.io/_includes/personas.md

 Having experience as a TA, he also finds it easy to guide other people navigating computer software.

 He is single, likes exercising and playing videogames in his gaming laptop.

+### John Douglas

+John is a statistician at the UNC Kidney Center.
+He’s used to working with technology since he needs to use various programs and applications when working with all the data that the Kidney Center provides.
+However, as a statistician only, he doesn’t need the ability to edit or modify patient information, or even add new studies or surveys.

+What would work best for John is something similar to that of a “read-only” mode, so that he can access and download patient, study, or survey data (possibly Excel) so he can use it for his work.
+He wouldn't be able to accidentally modify information so that the database can stay accurate with data.

+He is happily married and likes to fish in his downtime.